microsoft/DMF/DmfSamples/kmdf_fx2_dmf/driver_dmf_1/README.md

 IMPORTANT: For details about how the OSR USB-FX2 device operates, please see the [original (non-DMF) sample](https://github.com/microsoft/Windows-driver-samples/tree/master/usb/kmdf_fx2).
 This sample is designed to do everything the original sample does but also perform the minimum steps necessary to initialize DMF.

-Please perform a file compare between all the files in this sample and the files in the original sample.
+We have provided [a file compare](../../Documentation/Compare-kmdf_fx2-to-kmdf_fx2_dmf/Comparison.html) between all the files in this sample and the files in the original sample.
 That is the best way to see the differences.

 Overview
 --------